jepilogo97/MLOps/README.md

 ## 🚀 Production

-In the production phase, the trained models are deployed to serve predictions in real-time or batch systems.
+In the production phase, the trained models are deployed to serve predictions in real-time.
 This stage also includes monitoring and retraining pipelines to ensure long-term model reliability.

 ### 📦 Deployment